petarkaragenov/giphy-viewer/README.md

 # giphy-viewer

-A Simple app for viewing Giphies
+A Simple app for viewing Giphies with JS, Bulma CSS and Parcel